APH News: December 2014

 - Jane Thompson, Director, Accessible Textbooks

-- Linda Turner, Techical Services and Digital Resources Manager, Resource Services
+- Linda Turner, Technical Services and Digital Resources Manager, Resource Services

 - Monica Turner, Field Services Representative